czerwonk/hakanai/README.md

 - `--trusted-ip-ranges`: IP ranges (CIDR notation) that bypass size limits
 - `--trusted-ip-header`: HTTP header to check for client IP when behind a proxy (default: x-forwarded-for)
 - `--country-header`: HTTP header to check for client country code (enables geo-restrictions)
+- `--asn-header`: HTTP header to check for client ASN (enables ASN-based restrictions)

 ### Access Control & Geo-Restrictions

 #### Secret-Level Access Restrictions

-Hakanai supports restricting individual secrets to specific IP addresses/CIDR ranges and/or countries.
-This provides additional security layers by ensuring only authorized networks and geographic locations can access the secret.
+Hakanai supports restricting individual secrets to specific IP addresses/CIDR ranges, countries, and/or Autonomous System Numbers (ASNs).
+This provides additional security layers by ensuring only authorized networks, geographic locations, and network providers can access the secret.

 **Geographic Restrictions:**
 Country-based restrictions use the `CF-IPCountry` header (commonly provided by Cloudflare and other CDNs) or a configurable country header to determine the client's location.
 This requires proper reverse proxy configuration.